Silambarasan: 2016–present

 In 2016, Silambarasan starred in the Pandiraj-directed Idhu Namma Aalu alongside Nayanthara, Andrea Jeremiah and Soori playing lead roles.
-His next film Achcham Yenbadhu Madamaiyada was his second collaboration with Gautham Menon and A. R. Rahman.
+His next film, Achcham Yenbadhu Madamaiyada, was his second collaboration with Gautham Menon and A. R. Rahman.
 In 2017, it was reported that Silambarasan had signed up for an English-language film.
-His film Anbanavan Asaradhavan Adangadhavan was panned by critics and was commercially unsuccessful.
-It led to controversies that were reported in the media involving the film's producer Michael Rayappan blaming Silambarasan for being uncooperative during the film's production.
-In 2018, he appeared in Mani Ratnam's successful Chekka Chivantha Vaanam as part of an ensemble cast that included Arvind Swamy, Vijay Sethupathi and Arun Vijay.
-In 2019, STR acted in Vantha Rajavathaan Varuven.
+His next film, Anbanavan Asaradhavan Adangadhavan, was panned by critics and was commercially unsuccessful.
+The release led to multiple controversies that were reported in the media involving the film's producer, Michael Rayappan blaming him for being uncooperative during the film's production.
+In 2018, he appeared in Mani Ratnam's, Chekka Chivantha Vaanam, as part of an ensemble cast that included Arvind Swamy, Vijay Sethupathi and Arun Vijay.
+In 2019, STR acted in Vantha Rajavathaan Varuven, the remake of Attarintiki Daredhi (2013).

-After a brief hiatus during the pandemic, Silambarasan revealed to the public that he was on a regimen to reduce his weight and to improve his spirituality.
-He became a vegetarian during this period, lost 30 kilograms and also learnt Bharatanatyam.
-His comeback to film was Eeswaran.
-The film, directed by Suseenthiran was released on the eve of Pongal festival in theatres after the COVID-19 lockdown was lifted in Tamil Nadu on 14 January 2021, clashing with Vijay's Master (2021).
-Although the film was moderately successful, Silambarasan's performance was praised, and his new persona was well received by the audience.
-Silambarasan's next release was the political thriller film Maanaadu (2021), directed by Venkat Prabhu which hit theatres in Diwali.
-The film was commercially successful at the box office and drew praise for its screenplay and performances, especially Silambarasan's.

-He returned to TV as the host of Bigg Boss Ultimate in 2022.
+After a brief hiatus during the pandemic, Silambarasan revealed to the public that he was on a regimen to significantly reduce his weight and improve his spirituality.
+He became a vegetarian during this period, lost over 30 kilograms, and also learnt Bharatanatyam.
+His comeback film was Eeswaran, directed by Suseenthiran.
+It was released on the eve of Pongal festival in theatres after the COVID-19 lockdown was lifted in Tamil Nadu on 14 January 2021, clashing with Vijay's Master (2021).
+Silambarasan's next release was the political thriller film, Maanaadu (2021), directed by Venkat Prabhu, which hit theatres in Diwali.
+In 2022, he returned to TV as the host of Bigg Boss Ultimate.

+In 2023, he starred in the gangster film Pathu Thala, which was a remake of the Kannada film Mufti.
+The film was fairly successful, collecting over ₹50 crores.
+Silambarasan's next film bankrolled by himself through his new film production house Ātman Cine Arts, was announced with a working title of STR50, marking his 50th feature film.
+Due to satellite television and overall financial issues, Kamal Haasan and Raaj Kamal Films International had to step away from this project, so Silambarasan was granted to takeover the film himself.
+It is being directed by Desingh Periyasamy.

+He was also cast in Thug Life, directed by Mani Ratnam, marking his second collaboration with him after Chekka Chivantha Vaanam.
+It stars Kamal Hassan in the lead role along with an ensemble cast of Trisha, Aishwarya Lekshmi, Abhirami, and Nassar.